Background pattern

 week 4

-The normal starting dose is half a tablet once a day (1 x 5 mg) in the first week.
-It is increased to one tablet a day (1 x 10 mg) in the second week and to one and a half tablets once a day in the third week.
-From the fourth week, the normal dose is two tablets once a day (1 x 20 mg).
+The normal starting dose is half a tablet once a day (1 x 5 mg) for the first week.
+It is increased to one tablet a day (1 x 10 mg) for the second week and to one and a half tablets once a day for the third week.
+From the fourth week onwards, the normal dose is two tablets once a day (1 x 20 mg).

 Dosage for patients with renal insufficiency

 If you have kidney problems, your doctor will decide on the appropriate dose for your condition.
-In this case, your doctor must monitor your renal function at specific intervals.
+In this case, your doctor should monitor your kidney function at specific intervals.

 Administration

-Marixino must be administered orally once a day.
+Marixino should be taken orally once a day.
 To get the most out of your medication, you should take it regularly every day and at the same time.
 The tablets should be swallowed with a little water.
 The 10 mg film-coated tablet can be divided into equal doses.
 The tablets can be taken with or without food.

 Continue taking Marixino as long as it is beneficial for you.
 Your doctor should evaluate the effects of your treatment periodically.